Joseph W. Sarno: Personal life and death

-In 1970 Sarno married Peggy Steffans, who was 17 years his junior.
+In 1970, Sarno married Peggy Steffans, who was 17 years his junior.
 Steffans was a non-sex performing actress, assistant director and costumer in several of his films.
 Together they had a son, Matthew.

 Sarno died of natural causes on April 26, 2010, at the age of 89 in his native New York City.
+Steffans died on February 8, 2026, at age 87.

 Critical reputation

 Singled out for praise by critic Andrew Sarris during the 1970s, Sarno's work has been acknowledged in recent years by tributes at the New York Underground Film Festival, the Torino Film Festival in Turin, Italy, the Cinémathèque Française in Paris, and The Andy Warhol Museum.

 Sarno has had a tribute at the British Film Institute in London and has given an honorary lecture at Lund University in Sweden.

 His career is being researched for a comprehensive biography by film historian Michael J. Bowen.

 Virgile Iscan interviewed Joe Sarno and his wife shortly before Sarno's death in 2010.
 The interviews appear in Iscan's documentary The Divine Joe Sarno.

 A Life in Dirty Movies is a 2013 Swedish documentary about Sarno and his wife, and their attempt to make one last film.